Back to all case studies

 Or so TheLiquorStore.com thought.

 When we started working with them, the email marketing reflected that assumption.
-The holiday season got all the attention -- big campaigns, SMS pushes, gifting guides.
+Holiday season got all the attention — big campaigns, SMS pushes, gifting guides.
 Q4 was the money quarter.
-And then January hit and... crickets.
+Then January hit and... crickets.
 A couple of generic "New Year, New Spirits" emails.
-Maybe a Valentine's Day promo in February.
+Maybe a Valentine's promo in February.
 Then wait for summer.

 The rest of the year wasn't much better.
-Outside of obvious holidays, the email campaigns were one-size-fits-all.
-A whiskey collector and a wine enthusiast and a tequila fan all got the same email.
+Outside the obvious holidays, the email campaigns were one-size-fits-all.
+A whiskey collector and a wine enthusiast and a tequila fan all got the same send.
 "Check out our latest arrivals."
 Cool.
-But which arrivals?
+Which arrivals?
 For whom?
-The emails weren't bad -- they just weren't specific enough to make anyone click.
+The emails weren't bad.
+They just weren't specific enough to make anyone click.

 TheLiquorStore.com is a Brooklyn-based retailer with a massive catalog.
-Craft spirits, fine wines, everyday staples, seasonal selections, limited releases.
+Craft spirits, fine wines, everyday staples, seasonal releases, allocated bottles.
 The product range was a strength in-store.
-But in email, it was treated like one big undifferentiated blob.
+In email, it got treated like one big undifferentiated blob.

 Results chart